 The success of Humanitas lead to a huge increase in participants at the workshops, which allowed us to discover more talent, more stories and explore more territory.
 Released in May 2009, Under the Tracks was our second short film and took Acting on Impulse to new levels of social drama.
 Under the Tracks was co-produced with Finite Productions.

 “Learning about the reality of life on the streets has been a huge journey for me, but the real credit goes to the actors, most of whom have had experience of homelessness.
 What you see in the film is authentic, it’s what really does happen on the streets.”

 New Feature Film

 With two short films now out in the public domain, our next challenge is a feature film – taking these people and their stories to new levels, and increasing public understanding of the issues.
 Finite Productions Ltd have helped make this possible for us, and the project is now in development.

 In March 2009 we were invited to perform our first live performance at a fundraising event.
-Devised by the actors themselves, their performance of Vanity Fair was well received, and we are now in the early stages of a future collaboration with the Royal Exchange.
+Devised by the actors themselves, their performance of Vanity Fair was well received.
+We have since produced two ambitious multi-media stage productions.
+These were ‘Dream on the Streets’ and ‘Deep Within’.